 The home is a 1960’s rambler that was remodeled by the owners we purchased it from.
 They spent about three years gutting it in 2008-2011, redesigning the interior, exterior, and the property.
 The home was in the parade of homes in 2011 after it’s initial remodel so if you are local – you might remember it.
 The finished result: a mix of original ideas using modern, industrial, steam punk, and mid-century modern styles that blend well in the Utah mountains.
 Believe me when I say that the Utah mountains are a glorious place to live, and since there are so many Lots for Sale/New Homes and Land in Ogden Valley, you should definitely consider this life for yourself.

 The family we bought it from had a toddler and baby, and our kids are older so we’ve spent time re-decorating bedrooms.
 For example, two rooms and a bathroom were painted floor to ceiling with murals of an aquarium, fish, jungles scenes, and more.
 The home was also not maintained as well as it could have been from 2011-2013 as it sat vacant during some of this time, so we’ve been repairing structural damage, restaining wood, finishing areas that were not finished, and working to make it our own.
 A little more cozy with clean lines.
+Adding our own furnishing and accessories was really enjoyable and the choice of products to do this with that you can find online was truly surprising – click to view accessories.

 I tend to gravitate to a very neutral color palette with natural elements.
 And, I preach less is more when it comes to home decor – the older I get the less I want to spend time maintaining “stuff”.
 I’ve spent the past nineteen months searching for eclectic pieces that work well together.
 Looking at pieces similar to what Shuttercraft provide.
 Some vintage, some new.
 And while it’s not perfect by any interior design theories – I’m very comfortable with where it’s at.
 It fits our family well.
 I love design and decorating our home but I also find it to be incredibly self-absorbing and when too much time and fuss goes on in the process I get burnt out and want to stop thinking about all of it for a long time.
 I hit that wall in the past couple of months so everything is as it is and it will stay that way for a while.
 Other things to focus on now!